falon/opendmarc-report-analyzer/README.md

 - yum install opendmarc-report-analyzer

-There are no requisite abount OpenDMARC and MySQL.
+There are no requisite about OpenDMARC and MySQL.
 You can install these tools on other hosts.